/

 Key Features

-Advanced transformations may require SQL or dbt knowledge
+Advanced transformations may require SQL or dbt expertise

-May not offer the same level of real-time performance as event-driven platforms
+May not deliver the same real-time performance as event-driven architectures

 3. Talend